 Minimalism on a lower income is definitely tricky – you might not even really have much money left over to save each month.

-This is why it’s so important to learn to live a more frugal lifestyle, pay off your debts, and work hard towards financial freedom, no matter your situation, so you can start to save your money for both your peace of mind security and for those incredible memories you want to build.
+You can start to save your money for both your peace of mind security and for those incredible memories you want to build.

 13. Simplify your finances